Duplex · Triplex · Fourplex · Plexes and small income properties

 🏢

-Inspection of 4 or 5 accessible units according to the agreement, with visible shared systems and observable safety elements.
-For buildings with 6 or more units, see our commercial inspection.
+Inspection of the 4 accessible units (fourplex) according to the agreement, with visible shared systems and observable safety elements.
+For 5+ unit multi-residential buildings, see our commercial / multi-unit inspection.

 Custom quote